Hatch patterns: the journey from egg to chick in 21 days.

 Are you excited - and at the same time terrified?

-I'll let you into a secret - I was more nervous hatching chicken eggs for the first time than at almost any other time of my life.
+I'll let you into a secret: I was more nervous incubating chicken eggs for the first time than at almost any other time of my life.
 I fussed about like the proverbial mother hen, worrying about anything and everything that could go wrong.

 Occasionally, when I thought I'd done everything wrong, I cried.